ajiavt/run-ireport-5.6.0-on-mac/README.md

 ## Features

-- **Java 8 Support**: Built with OpenJDK 8 for optimal compatibility
+- **Java 7 Support**: Built with OpenJDK 7 for optimal compatibility with iReport 5.6.0
 - **X11 Display Optimization**: Configured for smooth operation with XQuartz on macOS
 - **Font Rendering**: Anti-aliasing enabled for better text display
 - **Volume Mapping**: Your reports directory is automatically mapped to the container